-Doha has been hailed as one of the most boring towns in the world, and as I could establish there is considerable truth to this rumor.
-The town has very little history left, it is new and fully focused on business; it is very car-centric (many, many SUVs) and recreational offers are negligible.
-The Souk is a small market with stores that sell tortured exotic animals and mini-dogs.
-The climate is terribly humid and hot; a quick stroll is only possible after sunset.
-As an Islamic country, there is no (or little) alcohol for sale – but even I as a teetotaler can only say that the town is dull; I can’t blame the absence of alcohol.
-I was visiting on business with a calendar full of appointments and thus I was preoccupied enough, yet during my quick tours through the city I was quite disappointed.
-Perhaps some of you readers have a different experiences to share.
+Doha has been hailed as one of the most boring towns in the world, and there is considerable truth to this rumor.
+The town has very little history left, it is new and fully focused on business.
+There is no extensive historic center.
+The town is very car-centric (many, many SUVs) and as a pedestrian you quickly feel very lonely on the broad boulevards; you do not meet many other people on foot, and windowshopping is severely hampered by the absence of, yes, shopwindows (there are many malls, if you go for that sort of thing).
+The Souk is a tiny market, completely new and unwelcoming, with stores that sell tortured exotic animals and mini-dogs.
+The climate is hot and humid: a stroll is only possible after sunset.
+As an Islamic country, there is no (or little) alcohol for sale – but even I as a teetotaler can only say that the town is absolutely underwhelming; I can’t blame the absence of alcohol for that deep feeling of loneliness and despair.
+I was visiting on business with a calendar full of appointments and I was preoccupied enough, yet during my quick tours through the city I was, well: disappointed.
+Perhaps some of you readers have different experiences to share.
 Perhaps an interesting museum or cinema that I missed?
 Pole dancing?
-A gay bar?
-I guess not.
+A hidden bar?
+Table tennis tournaments?

-The boycott by Saudi Arabia was in full swing at the time, but it didn’t seem to have affected the Qatari much.
-They even imported 4000 Friesian cows from Australia and put them in an air-conditioned hall, to make sure enough milk could be produced, which was imported from Arabia up to that point.
+The boycott by Saudi Arabia was in full swing, but it didn’t seem to have affected the Qatari much.
+They even imported 4000 Friesian cows from Australia and put them in an air-conditioned hall, to make sure enough milk could be produced, which they got from Arabia up to that point.

 Women stay mostly at home (probably playing with the mini dogs), and the men tend to take their SUVs out for a spin at night; driving endless circles through the town.
-I got bored out of my skull just watching them occupied with this brain-dead non-activity.
-No wonder VD is an issue; usually picked up in foreign countries I’ve heard.
+I got bored just watching them occupied with this non-activity.

 Read more about travel in my books.